mdjmplugin/mobile-dj-manager/README.md

 Let us know [here](https://github.com/mydjplanner/mobile-dj-manager/issues/)!

 <h2>Support</h2>
 This is a developers portal for MDJM Event Management and should not be used for support.
-Please visit the [Support Forums](http://www.mydjplanner.co.uk/forums/forum/general-support/) or our [Facebook Group](https://www.facebook.com/groups/mobiledjmanager)
+Please visit our [Support site](https://mdjm.co.uk/support/) or our [Facebook Group](https://www.facebook.com/groups/mobiledjmanager)

 <h2>Contributions</h2>